ungi/ukftractography/README.md

 Notes
 -----

-On a Mac, there are rounding errors that affect the accuracy of 2T FW tracts.
+1. There are rounding errors that affect the accuracy of 2T FW tracts.
-This explains why the 2T_FW ctest fails.
+This explains why the [2T_FW ctest](https://github.com/pnlbwh/ukftractography/pull/169#issuecomment-2758623859) fails.

-Several steps in the SuperBuild process download additional git repositories as CMake external projects.
+2. Several steps in the SuperBuild process download additional git repositories as CMake external projects.
 By default `UKFTractography_USE_GIT_PROTOCOL:BOOL=OFF` indicates to use `https://` instead of `git://`.
 This default should work behind most firewalls (the git protocol uses port 9418: if this is blocked by your firewall the build will fail).
 If download problems are encountered, please [file an issue](https://github.com/pnlbwh/ukftractography/issues/new).

+3.